maliemin-Mstar/maliemin-Mstar.github.io/_pages/about.md

 * Interviewed and recruited the next student union president
 * As the only student union officer (there were supposed to be 10) I did everything from campaigning to events to looking after students.

+**IDI Sprachen- und Dolmetscher-Institut**
+Guest Speaker
+* Gave a 2 hour lecture on England and the English language
+* Informally talked to students after the lecture about everything to do with England

+**Kent Events / freelance events marshal**
+Marshal / Security / Parking
+* Worked at over 50 events
+* In depth knowledge of how events are organised and ran

 {: .text-center}